 This is a tree near where we set up camp.
 The snow level was not as high as we had hoped.
 As I write this am sure the snow level is much higher now.

 Here is my tent all set up.
 You can see our snowshoes in the foreground.
 Usually you can take off the snowshoes around camp.
-I leave my pack on and snow shoes on until I compact the site that the tent is going to lie on and then let the compacted snow settle a bit.
-After lying out the tent then I guy out the rainfly using deadmen.
+I leave my pack and snow shoes on until I compact the site that the tent is going to lie on, and then let the compacted snow settle a bit.
+After lying out the tent I guy out the rainfly using deadmen.
 Bamboo sticks (that I bring) and short lengths of parachute cord (cut at home).
 In this way you can dig out the snow place the bamboo stick with the cord looped around it once, bury the stick and tie it off to the tent.
 It sounds complicated but it is easy after the first one.
 The trick is to place the bamboo perpendicular to the thing you are guying out and have enough cord to reach that spot.
 If done right the next morning you can untie the cord from the tent and pull on either of the now loose ends to get your cord back (leaving the bamboo under the snow).
-If you want to retrieve your bamboo you can but have a shovel and be ready to dig through frozen snow.
+If you want to retrieve your bamboo you can, but have a shovel and be ready to dig through frozen snow.

 Here is another "dead tree" picture as my wife calls them.
 Ok so I like trees that don't always have leaves.

 With it snowing on us we decided to throw a tarp up over our snow kitchen.
 This is a view from the inside of the kitchen.
 Our tarp did pretty good.